Pandaura/PTS-Team/README.md

 Configuring PTS fork is the same as configuring PG / PlexGuide.

+First, type the following to get the latest version of PTS: `sudo ptsupdate`

+Choose the `master` version.

-Type the following to run the PTS menu: `sudo pts`
+Then type the following to run the PTS menu: `sudo pts`

 * Set up and deploy Traefik ([see here](https://github.com/PTS-Team/PTS-Team/wiki/Traefik))